Should people with celiac disease avoid cross-reactive foods?

 What is a gluten cross-reactive food

 The basic argument is that gluten cross-reactive foods are foods that have proteins so similar to gluten that the body gets confused and treats them as gluten.
 Thus, potentially triggering a reaction in you despite that food item being gluten-free.

-When you have celiac disease, you body identifies gluten not as food but as a bad guy in your body.
-You immune system essentially adds gluten into it’s “database” as an enemy to watch out for.
-Then when you eat gluten, your body identifies it and launches an attack that can cause damage to your villi.
+When you have celiac disease, your body identifies gluten not as food but as a bad guy in your body.
+Your immune system essentially adds gluten into it’s “database” as an enemy to watch out for.
+Then when you eat gluten, your body identifies it and launches an attack that causes damage to your small intestine.

 Whether the science behind all of this is true is debatable, as so eloquently discussed in this article by the paleo foundation.
-Though there might be some weight behind them.
+Though there might be some weight behind it.